LBHackney-IT/social-care-case-viewer-api/database/manual-updates/2022-03-17_1-add-start-end-fields-to-workerteam-table-in-postgres.md

 ## The plan

-1. Run the SQL queries below one by one
+1. Run the SQL statements below one by one

 ## Link to Jira ticket